 According to a major study of cancer epidemiology in the USA, the researchers found that the odds of survival increased significantly for many patients aged 50 to 64.
 For example, patients from this age group diagnosed with colon and rectum cancer from 2005-2009 had a 43 percent lower risk of death, compared with similar patients diagnosed from 1990-1994.
 Also among the 50-to-64 age group, the reduction in risk of death was 52 percent for breast cancer, 39 percent for liver cancer and 68 percent for prostate cancer in 2005-2009, compared to 1990-1994.

-If Hillary Clinton and Big Pharma locked up the secret cancer cure, they must have done a poor job with their mission.
+If Hillary Clinton (I just can’t help myself, knowing that a crackpot conspiracy about cancer cures include her) and Big Pharma locked up the secret cancer cure, they must have done a poor job with their mission.
 On the other hand, if you think that Big Pharma has this secret cancer cure hidden away in a vault, you’re living in some strange world of delusion.

-Firstly, if you’re going to accuse Big Pharma of hiding away this cure because they make such huge profits from their current cancer therapies, your logic is inconsistent (well, that’s a usual accusation against conspiracists).
+- If you’re going to accuse Big Pharma of hiding away this cure because they make such huge profits from their current cancer therapies, your logic is inconsistent (well, that’s a usual accusation against conspiracists).
 Big Pharma would make boatloads of more money if they really had one cure to cure them all.
 It would be the most expensive drug ever known if it really worked.
+And every person, government, health insurance plans (even if the drug cost $100,000, it would be better than long-term cancer treatments), and evil reptilians would want it.

-Secondly, there is an incorrect assumption that all of Big Pharma marches in sync with each other.
+- There is an incorrect assumption that all of Big Pharma marches in sync with each other.
 They don’t.
-There are nearly 600 publicly traded pharmaceutical companies, and probably another 2000 private and start-up companies.
+There are nearly 600 publicly traded pharmaceutical companies, and probably another 10,000 private and start-up companies.
 They are extraordinarily competitive with one another.
 If any of them found this mythical secret cancer cure, they would quickly get it into clinical trials (which are public by nature), and that company’s stock price will skyrocket to the moon.

-Lastly, most cancer research isn’t done by Big or Little Pharma.
-It’s done in independent scientific laboratories all across the world, funded by government, private and charitable financial sources.
+- Most cancer research isn’t done by Big or Little Pharma.
+It’s done in independent scientific laboratories all across the world, funded by the government, private and charitable financial sources.
 There would be a bigger chance that this mythical cure would come out of academic research or an organization like the National Institutes of Health than from pharmaceutical companies.

-There is almost no possibility that there will be one cancer cure because there isn’t one cancer, there are up to 200 or more cancers.
+There is almost no possibility that there will be one cancer cure because there isn’t one cancer, there are probably 200 or more cancers.

 But we do know that numerous cancers are being treated effectively with powerful tools utilized by oncologists.
 And the mortality rate for all cancers is dropping precipitously as a result.